Enjoy DELICIOUS keto Christmas recipes with 30+ EASY mains, sides, and desserts (even if you're not keto).

-If you are looking for an easy way to enjoy healthy Christmas recipes, here's one of my favorite tips.
-Rather than feel confined to a traditional 3-course meal, why not just make a favourite low-carb casserole or even a fathead pizza, and call it a day?
+If you are looking for an easy way to enjoy healthy Christmas recipes?
+Rather than feeling confined to a traditional 3-course meal, why not just make a favorite low-carb casserole, keto pot roast, beef stroganoff, cooking prime rib, or even a fathead pizza, and call it a day?

-While eating a fancy meal may seem tied to the holidays, eating simple doesn't take away from the spirit of them.
-Pair your main dish with a side salad or your favourite roasted veg, and make sure you are fueled for all the unwrapping of gifts!
+While eating a fancy meal may seem tied to the holidays, eating simple doesn't take away from their spirit.
+Pair your main dish with a side salad and extra virgin olive oil or your favorite roasted vegetables with garlic butter, and make sure you are fueled for all the unwrapping of gifts!

 What do I do with holiday leftovers?

 There are loads of ways you can reuse your holiday leftovers, regardless of how fancy or simple you make Christmas dinner.
 Of course, the most simple solution is just to enjoy eating them for the next 2-3 days, but you can also get creative by trying one of these:

 Best recipes to use Christmas leftovers (gluten-free, low-carb, and some are Paleo).